goto-eof/octoscraper/README.md

 cargo run
 ```

-Take a look to the branch https://github.com/goto-eof/octoscraper/tree/brutality-mode-multi-thread for multithread mode (v.
-0.2.0 WIP).
+Take a look to [this project](https://github.com/goto-eof/rust-multithread-sample-tokio) that will be included in the release 0.2.0 of OctoScraper.

 ```
     ___     _        __